-DeSclafani dominates, Posey hurt, Giants beat D-backs 5-2
+DeSclafani dominates, Posey leaves game, Giants win 5-2

+PHOENIX (AP) — Manager Gabe Kapler wore a big grin across his face during postgame interviews on Sunday night.
+The fact that his San Francisco Giants had won their third straight game was just a small part of the reason.

-PHOENIX (AP) — Anthony DeSclafani threw 8 2/3 effective innings, Austin Slater and Darin Ruf both homered and the San Francisco Giants beat the Arizona Diamondbacks 5-2 on Sunday night for their third straight victory.
+Anthony DeSclafani threw 8 2/3 effective innings, Austin Slater and Darin Ruf both homered and the Giants beat the Arizona Diamondbacks 5-2.
+But the most important moment of the night might have been back in the medical room, where X-rays on All-Star Buster Posey’s left thumb were negative.

-There was also bad news for the Giants as All-Star catcher Buster Posey left the game with a left thumb contusion.
-The team said X-rays were negative.
-The 34-year-old took an awkward shot to his glove hand on a foul tip by Daulton Varsho and tried to stay in the game but left after just one more pitch.
+The Giants said that Posey has a left thumb contusion after leaving the game in the sixth inning.
+The 34-year-old catcher took an awkward shot to his glove hand on a foul tip by Daulton Varsho and tried to stay in the game but left after just one more pitch.
+There was plenty of worry until the news came in the ninth inning that Posey’s thumb wasn’t broken.

 DeSclafani (9-3) nearly pitched his third complete game of the season but was lifted in the ninth after Christian Walker’s RBI single with two outs made it 5-2.
 Tyler Rogers got the final out for his 10th save.

+“I’m just going to go until the ball is taken from me,” DeSclafani said.
+“It’s a plus to get into those later innings.”

 DeSclafani gave up six hits and two walks while striking out seven.
+Surprisingly, the right-hander said he wasn’t comfortable on the mound and the great outing was unexpected.

+“I did not feel good whatsoever,” DeSclafani said.
+“Then I looked up after four and I haven’t given up a hit.
+I was cruising, throwing up zeroes.”

 Slater crushed a solo shot in the third inning that pushed San Francisco ahead 3-0.
 It traveled 467 feet, landing far past the left-center field wall, past the seats and onto the concourse.
 It was his ninth homer of the year.